ImageMagick/Usage-Markdown/draw/index.md

 You don't have to completely enlose a fill area with a path or outline to create various shapes.
 Using very large and wide [Strokes](#stroke) you can generate big areas and swatches of color on a canvas.

-For example a broad stroke elliptical arc can generate a nice area of color that I have actually seen used in creating a poster.
+For example, a broad stroke elliptical arc can generate a nice area of color that I have actually seen used in creating a poster.

 ~~~
 convert -size 100x100 xc: -fill none -stroke powderblue \